davidcoleman007/ghmod/README.md

 - Mode `755` (rwxr-xr-x) sets the file as executable
 - Mode `644` (rw-r--r--) sets the file as non-executable

+Any additional options passed to ghmod will be forwarded to the underlying `git update-index` command, allowing you to use all Git options directly.

 ## License